sam189239/locallm/README.md

 - Modular functions in locallm can be used directly as utility functions and files in the ui directory can be run directly for UI based inference.

+- Refer to the YouTube Demo: coming soon

 ## Tech Stack

 - **Ollama API**: API for running local large language models.